 - Exploring the Character Journey of Quake - the Greatest Hero on Agents of S.H.I.E.LD.!

-The Watchdogs were only a background presence in "The Ghost", but I'm pretty confident they're going to be a major problem for the heroes of the Marvel Cinematic Universe.
-It seems enhanced beings are going to be a lot less popular than they usually are in the comics - and, as the X-Men have demonstrated time and again, that's a twist with real potential.
+The Watchdogs may have only been a background presence in "The Ghost", but we now know that they're becoming a major problem for the heroes of the #MCU.
+It seems enhanced beings are going to be a lot less popular than they usually are in the comics — and, as the X-Men have demonstrated time and again, that's a twist with real potential.